MrNiceGuy0903/linkBot/README.md

  - using the command "/linkbot-setup-channel-to-post" and selecting the channel in your server from the drop down list

 #### Setup & edit Roles That may be mentioned/control the toy
-- Use the command "/linkbot-add-playrole" and select a the Role
+- Use the command "/linkbot-add-playrole" and select a Role
 - A list of roles may by retrieved by using "/linkbot-list-playroles"
-- An unwated role may be removed by using "/linkbot-remove-playrole"
+- An unwanted role may be removed by using "/linkbot-remove-playrole"

 ### Recomended Setup Steps
 #### setup a History Retrieval Password
 - "/Linkbot-set-password"
                 Due to the history of abuse of links between people - we have added a history option for administrators- This option is sensitive and requires extra permissions to run, You must be an admin to request the history and provide the password setup in this step
 #### Optional Setup Steps
-- The bot allows you to set a required for Posting a link - This is to allow the server administrator to enforce verification, or limit posters in anyways they so desire.
+- The bot allows you to set a required for Posting a link - This is to allow the server administrator to enforce verification, or limit posters in any way they so desire.